amrutaanandan/password_manager/README.md

 # password_manager
-<br>GUI password manager using tkinter and dbms to store user credentials and passwords.</br>
+<br>Simple GUI password manager using tkinter and dbms to store user credentials and passwords.</br>
 <br>Features:</br>
 <li>Log in with username and password</li>
 <li>Generate 12 character passwords</li>